ALTERNATIVE-EU/alternative.github.io/docs/docs/maintainer-guide/system-services/ai-ml-api/system-architecture.md

 The API Server processes the request, obtains the necessary results from the ML model(s), and generates a response, which is then sent back to the client application through the same secure communication channel.

-The system also integrates with CKAN, a data management platform, which handles access token management.
-Users can create, renew, and revoke their API tokens through a user-friendly interface provided by CKAN.
-Revoked tokens are stored in a PostgreSQL database to ensure that they cannot be used for unauthorized access.
+The system includes a data access management component that handles API token lifecycle operations.
+Users can create, renew, and revoke their API tokens through a user-friendly interface.
+Revoked tokens are recorded in a PostgreSQL database to ensure they cannot be reused for unauthorized access.

 The entire system is designed to be secure, scalable, and efficient.
 Security measures include HTTPS encryption, data encryption at rest and in transit, and role-based access control (RBAC) mechanisms.
 Scalability is achieved through the use of Docker for containerization and Kubernetes for container orchestration, allowing the system to scale up or down as needed to handle increased demand.